catamphetamine/webpack-isomorphic-tools/README.md

       },

       // How to extract these Webpack `module`s' javascript `source` code.
-      // basically takes `module.source` and modifies `module.exports` a little.
+      // Basically takes `module.source` and modifies its `module.exports` a little.
       parser: function(module, options, log)
       {
         if (options.development)